-Use the plots parameter to specify which signal channels from data_file you want plotted and how to scale them.
-Optionally, a color may be specified for channels using a single letter color code (e.g., 'b' for blue or 'k' for black) or a hexadecimal color code (e.g., '#1b9e77'; note that with PyQtGraph 0.13.0 and later, hexadecimal color codes must begin with #).
+Use the plots parameter to specify which signal channels from data\file you want plotted and how to scale them.
+Optionally, a color may be specified for channels using a single letter color code (e.g., 'b' for blue or 'k' for black) or a hexadecimal color code (e.g., 'lb9e77').